Public Transport Information and Priority System: Real time apps

 Transport for NSW worked with several developers in late 2012 to create, and release smartphone applications with access to the real-time bus data provided from PTIPS.
-Released in December, several iOS and Android apps went live on their respective App Stores, allowing customers to track where their buses were in real-time, as well as any delays or timetable changes as they occur.
+Released in December, several iOS and Android apps went live on their respective App stores, allowing customers to track where their buses were in real-time, as well as any delays or timetable changes as they occur.
+It was initially trialled on Sydney Buses' route 400.

 In 2013, this real-time data was further expanded to provide live information from Sydney Trains, and private bus operators Hillsbus and Busways Blacktown, and was eventually rolled out across bus operators in Greater Sydney.

-In 2020, Transport started working with bus operators to introduce real-time tracking to regional bus services.
-As of April 2022, PTIPS-assisted real-time tracking is now available for the regional centres of Albury, Armidale, Bathurst, Bega, Coffs Harbour, Dubbo, Forbes, Grafton, Greater Nowra, Parkes, Port Macquarie, Queanbeyan, Tamworth, Tweed Heads and Wagga Wagga.
+In 2020, Transport for NSW started working with bus operators to introduce real-time tracking to regional bus services.
+As of March 2022, PTIPS-assisted real-time tracking was available for the regional centres of Albury, Armidale, Bathurst, Bega, Coffs Harbour, Dubbo, Forbes, Grafton, Nowra, Parkes, Port Macquarie, Queanbeyan, Tamworth, Tweed Heads and Wagga Wagga.